Bibliography and References

 Case-control statistical study of birth defects and gestational drinking water supply.

-Science and law: uneasy partners in the courtroom part of SERC Print Resource Collection
+Drinking water and cancer study in Louisiana part of SERC Print Resource Collection

 Hair analysis does not support hypothesized arsenic and chromium exposure from drinking water in Woburn, Massachusetts part of SERC Print Resource Collection